munificent/craftinginterpreters/book/introduction.md

 zone.

-While academic language folks sometimes look down on object-oriented languages, the reality is that they are widely used even for language work today as well.
+While academic language folks sometimes look down on object-oriented languages, the reality is that they are widely used even for language work.
 GCC and LLVM are written in C++, as are most JavaScript virtual machines.
-Object oriented languages are ubiquitous and the tools and compilers *for* a language are often written *in* the <span name="host">same language</span>.
+Object-oriented languages are ubiquitous and the tools and compilers *for* a language are often written *in* the <span name="host">same language</span>.

 <aside name="host">